andrkhar/TheFreeBird/README.md

 # TheFreeBird

 The commits after releases can be buggy.
-Use last release v1.07 to to play stable game.
+Use last release v1.07 to play stable game.

 ![alt text](https://github.com/Hungry-Gnu/TheFreeBird/blob/master/BirdAndCat2.png "The bird and a cat")